Michells13/Tutzil/README.md

-# Tutzil: Object detector and tracker
+# Tutzil- HAS: Object detector and tracker
 ## Human Assistance for Shooting